-Since beginning Astral Skulls in April 2014, Kurt Eckardt has refined his own brand of jagged symphonies which swing back and forth across the pop-spectrum, stopping in at punk, electro and new wave.
+Since beginning Astral Skulls as a solo project in April 2014, Kurt Eckardt has refined his own brand of jagged symphonies which swing back and forth across the pop-spectrum, stopping in at punk, electro and new wave.
 As of April 2018, Astral Skulls is a 4-piece, playing out the back catalogue and some new ones like the post-punk band it was always meant to be.

 Some press for Astral Skulls:

 "Blunt, but not crude.
 It may feel a little abrasive at first but the song really is a call to action.
 It calls out to all men to recognise the bullshit and do something about it.

 On the other side of the coin is Bite My Tongue, a more self deprecating song that feels far more honest.
 While Sexism Sux may be an optimistic call to action, Bite My Tongue is resigned to the truth of one’s own nature..."

 "Australia’s favourite rising musician Courtney Barnett has been making waves around the globe with her signature slack-rock gems, releasing her universally acclaimed yet internationally misunderstood sombre tune Depreston, and riding on the talented lass’ success arrives a parody from a local Aussie musician entitled Impreston..."

 "The video is also a fun retort to Courtney Barnett’s Depreston, a somber song about moving further away from the inner city action.
 With lines such as, "the CBD is a quick bike ride/spend half as much on rent", Impreston is a fun and clever celebration of life in the 3072..."